 Below, we have:

-- the usual call for contributions and content for the November 2022 edition of What’s Cooking.
+- the usual call for contributions and content for the November 2023 edition of What’s Cooking; deadline for submissions (research news and updates, calls for expression of interest, relevant calls for papers/conference/event announcements) to firstname.lastname@example.org by Monday 30 October.

 Recent CHEFS Activities